mjmcnelis/RKM.jl/README.md

 This repository is currently in the development/testing phase, with one alpha-version released.
 The main features of this package include

 - Explicit and diagonal-implicit Runge-Kutta methods
-- Evaluate Jacobian with finite difference or forward auto-differentiation
+- Jacobian evaluation with finite difference or forward auto-differentiation
 - Adaptive time stepping (embedded or step doubling) with a PID controller
-- Options for float precision, static arrays, progress bar and timer
 - Solver statistics (e.g. runtime, solution size, excess memory/allocations)
+- Options for float precision, timer, progress bar and static arrays

 ## Setup
 This package is not registered.
 To install, clone the repository